1979 Pacific typhoon season: Typhoon Lola

 Around the same time the precursor to Tropical Storm Ken developed, a tropical disturbance developed south of Marcus Island.
 The disturbance became a tropical depression on the 2nd and a tropical storm on the 4th.
 Lola was upgraded to a typhoon early on September 5.
 The storm continued to intensify and reached peak intensity on September 6 with winds of 105 mph.
 Lola weakened to a tropical storm on the 7th.
 The next day, Lola weakened to a tropical depression at 35.90N, 151.80E.
 Lola then transitioned into an extratropical cyclone on September 9 to the east of Japan.

-Severe Tropical Storm Mac (Pepang)
+Typhoon Mac (Pepang)

 A weak surface circulation formed northeast of Yap on September 12, tracking westward.
 On September 16, the circulation gained tropical storm intensity and was named Mac.
 Mac attained peak intensity before making landfall in the Philippines, causing the storm to weaken.
 Frictional effects caused the storm to weaken over southern Luzon.
 Due to Tropical Storm Nancy's development, Mac's track was influenced into the South China Sea.
 Mac made landfall near Hong Kong and dissipated on September 24.

-In the Philippines, two people were killed and hundreds of people were displaced.
-Damages are in the millions of dollars.
+In the Philippines, eight people were killed and two people were left missing.
+Damage totaled to ₱72 million (US$9.76 million).